fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Classify” tab.
+3. Click the "Classify" tab.

-The “Test options” pane lists the various different techniques that you can use to evaluate the performance of an algorithm.
+The "Test options" pane lists the various different techniques that you can use to evaluate the performance of an algorithm.

--   The gold standard is 10-fold “Cross Validation”.
+-   The gold standard is 10-fold "Cross Validation".
 This is selected by default.
 For a small dataset, the number of folds can be adjusted from 10 to 5 or even 3.

--   If your dataset is very large and you want to evaluate algorithms quickly, you can use the “Percentage split” option.
+-   If your dataset is very large and you want to evaluate algorithms quickly, you can use the "Percentage split" option.
 By default, this option will train on 66% of your dataset and use the remaining 34% to evaluate the performance of your model.

--   Alternately, if you have a separate file containing a validation dataset, you can evaluate your model on that by selecting the “Supplied test set” option.
+-   Alternately, if you have a separate file containing a validation dataset, you can evaluate your model on that by selecting the "Supplied test set" option.
 Your model will be trained on the entire training dataset and evaluated on the separate dataset.

 -   Finally, you can evaluate the performance of your model on the whole training dataset.
 This is useful if you are more interested in a descriptive than a predictive model.

-Click the “Start” button to run a given algorithm with your chosen test option.
+Click the "Start" button to run a given algorithm with your chosen test option.

 Experiment with different Test options.

-Further refine the test options in the configuration provided by clicking the “More options…” button.
+Further refine the test options in the configuration provided by clicking the "More options…" button.

 **Lesson 08: Baseline Performance On Your Data**
 ------------------------------------------------